 A tiger and a rose tattoo make for a stunning piece that is rich in symbolism.
-The rose is a flower that represents beauty, love, life.
-It can have varying meanings depending on the color you choose to get it inked in.
+The rose is a flower that represents beauty, love, and life.
+It can have varying meanings depending on the color in which you choose to get it inked.
 For example, a black rose is connected to loss, heartache, and grief, whereas a red rose is linked to seduction, passion, and romantic love.
 Combining your tiger with a rose design can give it a more feminine appearance, or, depending on your design, it could create a contrast; for example, a fearsome tiger with its teeth bared paired with a delicate rose.

 42. Tiger Shoulder Tattoo

 The shoulder is a popular choice for tattoos for both men and women, although it is a location that is often associated with masculinity and strength.
-The appeal of this spot is that it is easy to cover up or show off, and it is large enough to allow for detailing.
+The appeal of this spot is that it is easy to cover up or show off and is large enough to allow for detailing.
 That said, small pieces look just as great here.
 Unlike other areas on the body exposed often, the shoulder will not fade as fast and is also not susceptible to stretching.
-Another pro is that the shoulder is one of the least painful places to get tattooed.
+Another pro is that the shoulder is one of the least painful places to tattoo.
 This is because of the thick skin, fat, and muscle.
 That said, the closer you ink toward the shoulder blade, the more pain you will experience.